-Making a beet puree is easy.
+Making a beet puree, basically a mashed beetroot recipe, is easy.
 The hardest part is scrubbing the beet.

 No wait.
 That’s not exactly true. 🤔

-The hardest part is cutting the beet into chunks, and not because a beet is particularly hard to chop.
+The hardest part of this beet sauce recipe is cutting the beet into chunks, and not because a beet is particularly hard to chop.
 No, the real trouble comes because a beet is messy to chop.

 Just be sure to use a cutting board you can wash.
 If you get beet juice on your hands, don’t worry, it will wash off…eventually. 😊